lmangani/ngcp-scripts/ELK/README.md

 ##SIP:WISE NGCP/SPCE + ELK
-The following snippets will allow you to ship your sip:wise CE/PRO logs to a remote Elasticsearch-Logstash-Kibana stack for fun and profit.
+The following snippets are meant to help newcomers ship their sip:wise CE/PRO logs to a remote Elasticsearch-Logstash-Kibana stack for fun and profit.

 ##Logstash configuration